asbelljc/carousel-builder/README.md

 Turn a series of images into a carousel with only a few DOM requirements!
 Features 5-second auto-advance in addition to controls.
 Style to your liking.

+**NEW IN v1.0.2:**
+Make as many carousels as you like!
+Just follow the same structure described below: .carousel-frame > .carousel-slide > images.

 ## install

 Install with npm: